One Apex service shared by Azure and the data-entry screen flow,

 createPharmacyNotes() →

-Either way, the sequence is: insert Account →
+Either way, the spine is: insert Account →

 Health Cloud managed package auto-creates the paired Contact →